embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 The first thing we need to do is add a new `generationDir` property in the root of `embark.json`.
 This property tells Embark where to place the generated artifacts in the Dapp's filesystem.
 For example, `create-react-app` (CRA) has `src/` as source folder and the artifacts must be placed in that folder, so we would add in `embark.json`:

+#### "Magic" imports
-Afterwards, we need to convert all "magic" imports to relative imports.
+Afterwards, we need to convert all "magic" imports in our Dapp's code to relative imports.

 The first one is the EmbarkJS import.
 The "magic" import is `"Embark/EmbarkJS"`.
 We need to convert that to the relative path.
 The `embarkjs.js` script is at the root of  `embarkArtifacts/`, so you need to convert it to something like `"./embarkArtifacts/embarkjs"`.